Which Diet Helps Heal A Leaky Gut?

 SCD: Specific Carbohydrate Diet

-The Specific Carbohydrate Diet (SCD) diet has been around for almost 100 years.
-A physician originally developed it to help her child with celiac disease.
-Today it is used for many conditions, including inflammatory bowel disease (40).
+The Specific Carbohydrate Diet (SCD) has been used for nearly 100 years.
+It was originally developed by a physician to help her child with celiac disease, and today it is used for various conditions, including inflammatory bowel disease

 Whole 30